pocomane/retro-console-games/README.md

 - `dubt` - First candidates for elimination
 - `good` - Good game (subsidiary games are skipped)
 - `best` - Very good, play this ones first (redundant games are skipped)

-- An indicative positional index -- TODO : this will be removed soon agter the rest of the labelling is complete
+-- TODO : the following will be removed soon after the rest of the labelling is complete

+- `good/best` - like `best`, but due to redundance (more of the same) only someones should be selected; the others should be labelled as 'good'
+- An indicative positional index

 -- TODO : better explanation, more label